Sunken WWII Destroyer Found by Paul Allen's Research Company

 The naval destroyer, dubbed IT Artigliere, was damaged during the Battle of Cape Passero in 1940.
 The ship was found more than 12,000 feet (3,700 meters) underwater along the Malta Escarpment, a fault zone offshore of eastern Sicily.

 The finding was announced yesterday (June 5) by Vulcan Inc., a company created by Microsoft co-founder Paul Allen.
 Vulcan's research vessel (R/V) Petrel made the discovery in March, according to the company.
-[Disasters at Sea: 6 Deadliest Shipwrecks]
+[In Photos: WWII Ship Discovered 77 Years After Sinking]

 The war grave site was left undisturbed, according to the R/V Petrel team.